Signals

 • Reviewers: View only

-Although Signals is based on previous functionality, we're still keen to get your thoughts on this new version, so Signals is currently available to all users as a Beta feature.
+It is currently available to all users as a Beta feature and we're keen to get your thoughts on it!
 The next iteration of Signals may change according to customer feedback.
-When Signals moves out of Beta, it will only be available for certain ProdPad plans.
-To keep up to date on Signals, get in touch at help@prodpad.com, and to share your thoughts on the new feature, fill in our survey
+It will only be available for certain plans when this moves out of Beta.
+To keep up to date on Signals, get in touch at help@prodpad.com, and share your thoughts on the new feature by filling in our survey

 Understanding Signals